ninjapiraatti/filler/README.md

 # Hive Helsinki: filler
-Algorithms, C and Joyful experimenting
+C — Joyful experimenting in algorithms

 ## How to run it
 Clone, make and then run following from resources folder: